-When creating your decking project there are lots of options for creating a high end finish from corner trims and bullnose boards for the edging and steps, to fascia boards for raised areas.
+When creating your decking space there are lots of options for creating a high end finish from corner trims and bullnose boards for the edging and steps, to fascia boards for raised areas.
 This simple guide will show you how to install those options.
+We recommend you do not fully close your deckto allow for the free circulation of air and drainage.